Yiling-Huo/eye-tracking-workshop-slides/_handout/day2.md

 \end{exe}
 ```

 Results showed increased gaze duration (the sum of fixation durations on a word from the time the eyes first encounter the word to the time the eyes first leave the word, to the left or right) when the target word was implausible vs. plausible.
-The early effect of implausibility (as soon as the reader's first fixation(s), which is around 300ms) suggest that within this time span, the reader has not only extracted a great deal of lexical information from the fixated word, but has also at least begun the process of integrating that word into a representation of the sentence's structure and meaning.
+The early effect of implausibility (as soon as the reader's first fixation(s), which is around 300ms) suggests that within this time span, the reader has not only extracted a great deal of lexical information from the fixated word, but has also at least begun the process of integrating that word into a representation of the sentence's structure and meaning.

 Overall, sentence processing is shown to be highly incremental.